-I am a postdoctoral researcher at the Computational Communication Science Lab (CCL) of the University of Vienna.
-I am currently principal investigator of the research project 'Tango on a Tightrope - An Investigation of Media-Politics Dynamics During Ten Years of EU Crises' which is funded under the Austrian Science Fund's (FWF) women's career development scheme ('Hertha-Firnberg Program' T-989).
-I am also Co-PI (together with Hajo Boomgaarden) of an extension project funded by the Anniversary Fund of the Austrian National Bank, which focusses on the case study of Austria.
+Before joining ASCoR, I was a postdoctoral researcher at the Computational Communication Science Lab (CCL) of the University of Vienna.
+During my time at Vienna University, I was principal investigator of the research project 'Tango on a Tightrope - An Investigation of Media-Politics Dynamics During Ten Years of EU Crises' which was funded under the Austrian Science Fund's (FWF) women's career development scheme ('Hertha-Firnberg Program' T-989 G27).
+I was also Co-PI (together with Hajo Boomgaarden) of an extension project funded by the Anniversary Fund of the Austrian National Bank, which focused on the case study of Austria.

-Before joining CCL in October 2018, I was a postdoctoral research fellow in the coordinating team of the Horizon2020 project Transsol - Transnational Solidarity in Times of Crisis (June 2017-September 2018).
+From June 2017 to September 2018, I was a postdoctoral research fellow in the coordinating team of the Horizon2020 project Transsol - Transnational Solidarity in Times of Crisis.

 I conducted my pre-doctoral research at the Institute for Advanced Studies in Vienna where I was member of the PACE project - Parliamentary Communication of Europe financed by the Austrian Science Fund (October 2012 - August 2016).